MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/kernel/index.md

 [!INCLUDE [pat_large.md](../../includes/pat_large.md)]

-> _Kernel_: "The core, center, or essence of an object or system." —[Wiktionary](/semantic-kernel/support/bibliography#kernel)

 Similar to operating system, the kernel is responsible for managing resources that are necessary to run "code" in an AI application.
 This includes managing the configuration, services, and plugins that are necessary for both native code and AI services to run together.

-If you want to see the code demonstrated in this article run in a complete solution, you can check out the following samples in the public documentation repository.
+If you want to see the code demonstrated in this article in a complete solution, check out the following samples in the public documentation repository.

 | Language  | Link to final solution |
 | --- | --- |